Skip to main content

 Three properties stand out:

 Programmable network egress.
 Every outbound connection from the VM goes through a userspace network stack on the host.
-HTTP and TLS traffic is intercepted, classified, and either forwarded or blocked based on a hostname allowlist.
-Unmapped TCP is rejected, redirects are followed and re-validated host-side to prevent policy escapes, and in the default DNS mode, the guest gets synthetic responses rather than real upstream resolution.
+HTTP and TLS traffic is intercepted and either forwarded or blocked based on a hostname allowlist.
+Unmapped TCP is rejected, redirects are followed and re-validated host-side to prevent policy escapes, and the guest gets synthetic DNS responses rather than real upstream resolution.
 The enforcement happens before any real socket is created.

 Programmable filesystem mounts.
 Gondolin’s VFS layer lets you write custom filesystem behavior in JavaScript and mount it into the VM.
 A project directory can be mounted read-write for the agent’s work, while sensitive files (.env, .npmrc) are hidden via a shadow mount that makes them invisible to the guest.
 More importantly for governance: you can mount an agent’s charter, routing rules, or system prompt as a read-only overlay.
-The agent can read its instructions but it cannot rewrite them; not because you asked nicely, because the mount is read-only and the agent doesn’t control the mount table.
+The agent can read its instructions but it cannot rewrite them.
+The mount is read-only, and the agent doesn’t control the mount table.

 #